remeh/upd/README.md

 Available flags for the `server` executable:

 ```
--c="server.conf"": Path to a configuration file.
+-c="server.conf": Path to a configuration file.
 ```

 The configuration file is well-documented.